sashokbg/git-training-usecases/readme.md

 ### Use Case: A non-tracked file is changed on another branch

+I have a non-tracked file called file2.txt
+This file exists in the "main" branch
-I encountered the following error
+When I try to checkout "main" I encountered the following error

 ````
 error: The following untracked working tree files would be overwritten by checkout: